speedruncomorg/api/version1/series.md

 ### GET /series/{id}/games

-This will retrieve all games (excluding romhacks) of a given series.
+This will retrieve all games (excluding romhacks) of a given series (the ID can be either the actual series ID or its abbreviation).
 You can filter the result by the same attributes as you can filter the [complete game list](games.md#get-games), except that you cannot use the ``romhack`` parameter[1].

 You can also use the sorting options as for the complete game list.